 I was working for a good company.
 But I wasn’t happy, and I felt stuck.
 At the same time, my health was suffering.

 Stress, fatigue, burnout, physical and emotional exhaustion had heightened the effects of my PTSD.
-I went for therapy.
+I went to therapy.
 I complained about my health and my job.

 My counselor let me vent.
 She patiently let me talk through my issues.
-I made progress with PTSD.
+As a result, I made progress with PTSD.
 My home life was better.
 But my work life remained a drain on my physical, emotional, and mental health.

 I remember telling my counselor that I knew nothing I could do to make myself happy or fulfilled at my current job.
 I knew I had to leave that job.
 I wasn’t angry when I said this.
 Instead, I felt a sense of peace for the first time in months.
 I was surprisingly calm.

 My coach laughed and said, ” Finally.
 You got it”.
 I don’t know if she was aware that she laughed out loud or not.
 But she had a million-dollar smile.
 She knew that this was a breakthrough for me.

 I commended her for her patience in letting me work it out.
-Changing jobs had to be my decision.
+But, unfortunately, changing jobs had to be my decision.
 Even if it had been evident for months to her and everyone else I knew.